 Overview – Lake Nakuru NP

 Scenic Lake Nakuru is Kenya’s most popular national park.
 It offers good wildlife viewing with four of the Big Five present.
 The small park doesn’t support elephants, but rhinos are particularly easy to see.
-Lake Nakuru NP’s main feature is a large, shallow lake, which was famous for large flocks of flamingos.
+Lake Nakuru NP’s main feature is a large, shallow lake, which was famous for big flocks of flamingos.
 However, since 2012, conditions have become unfavorable for the flamingos and most have moved to other Rift Valley lakes.
 The lake still supports great birdlife, including big flocks of pelicans and variable flocks of flamingos.

 - Good wildlife viewing